Our Best Homemade Coleslaw

 • Dijon mustard adds extra flavor and a bit of spice.

-• Celery seeds taste like mild celery and really do add that “something-something” to the dressing.
+• Celery seeds taste like mild celery and add that “something-something” to the dressing.
 Their flavor is mild, so if you aren’t a celery fan, I’d still recommend using at least some of the celery seeds called for in the recipe.

 • Salt and pepper are a must and bring the flavors in the dressing together.

 We don’t add any sugar.
 Other coleslaw recipes call for sugar.
 For our tastes, the cabbage and carrots are sweet enough.
 If you disagree, add a teaspoon or two of sugar to the dressing before mixing with the cabbage and carrot.
+We don’t add sugar when making pasta salad or potato salad, either.

 Adding the dressing to coleslaw ingredients